Am0rphous/CheatSheets/Encoding & Decoding/README.md

 # Encoding & Decoding

+- [Shellcode-In-Memory-Decoder](https://github.com/mhaskar/Shellcode-In-Memory-Decoder) - A simple C implementation to decoded your shellcode and writes it directly to memory.

 ### Base62
 - [Base62](https://github.com/SiroDiaz/Base62) - PHP Base62 encoder and decoder for integers and big integers with Laravel 5 support.